Risk categories of Personal Protective Equipment

 Category II includes risks other than those listed in Categories I and III.

 The majority of PPE falls into this category.
-Items in this category include, for example, helmets, reflectors for pedestrians, dry suits, safety goggles, shin guards for football players, protectors for ice hockey players, personal flotation devices and footwear traction devices.
+Items in this category include, for example, helmets, reflectors for pedestrians, dry suits, safety goggles, shin guards for football players, protectors for ice hockey players, personal flotation devices, footwear traction devices and PPE for private use against heat e.g. oven gloves and pot holders (Transitional periods).

 Category III includes the risks that may cause very serious consequences such as death or irreversible damage to health relating to the following: